bolinocroustibat/briink-e-learning/README.md

 docker run -p 3000:3000 briink-app
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and browse the test app.

 ### ...using Docker Compose

 ```bash
 docker-compose up -d
 ```

+Docker Compose will forward the app to the default HTTP port 80.

+Open [http://localhost](http://localhost) with your browser to see the result and browse the test app.

 ## Build for production